hicknhack-software/SourceMap-Qt/README.md

 ## Requirements

 * C++11 compiler
-** Tested with GCC 4.8.2 on MinGW
+  * Tested with GCC 4.8.2 on MinGW
-** Tested with Visual Studio 2013 November CTP Compiler
+  * Tested with Visual Studio 2013 November CTP Compiler
 * Qt 5.3
-** Tested with the binary distributions of Qt 5.3.2 on Windows
+  * Tested with the binary distributions of Qt 5.3.2 on Windows

 ## How to use?

-@Entry@ is the structure defining a SourceMap-entry.
+`Entry` is the structure defining a SourceMap entry.
 If you create a SourceMap, you create a list of these.

-The @Mapping@ class implements the indexing from file location (line, column) in the generated file to source file and location.
+The `Mapping` class implements the indexing from file location (line, column) in the generated file to source file and location.

-Finally @RevisionThree@ extends Qt's QJsonObject with tools to create and read JSON encoded source maps.
+Finally `RevisionThree` extends Qt's QJsonObject with tools to create and read JSON encoded source maps.

 ## Roadmap